sholok404/kaioken-css/docs/grid.md

 ```
 col
 ```
-class makes the bigger (make sure to keep it under 12).
+class makes it bigger (make sure to keep it under 12).
 Then there are the other things like grid-center, grid-middle etc. These are self explanatory but just for the sake of documentation, here are those: